Monster0506/rift/README.md

 - Multi-document support
 - :edit filename to open a new document (:e to reload from disk)
 - dirty rectangles
+- Not a gap buffer anymore!
+We now use a rope with a piece table

 Todo:
 - LSP